Goldman Sachs rides trading, dealmaking to record earnings

 |GOLDMAN SACHS GROUP INC.

 “Our ability to serve clients who are navigating a very uncertain environment drove strong performance across the franchise, building off a strong first half of the year,” CEO David Solomon said in a statement.
-“As our clients begin to emerge from the tough economy brought on by the pandemic, we are well positioned to help them recover and grow, particularly given market share gains we’ve achieved this year.”
+“As our clients begin to emerge from the tough economy brought on by the pandemic, we are well positioned to help them recover and grow.”

+The firm’s global markets division raked in $4.55 billion.
+Net revenues generated by the fixed income, currency and commodities group jumped 49% year-over-year to $2.5 billion, or 23% of total revenue.
+Equities revenue increased 10% to $2.05 billion.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE